No-Country/C10-G14/README.md

 1 - Install [Docker](https://https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/)

-2 - Clone this repo and move in to the downloaded folder.
+2 - Clone this repo and move into the downloaded folder.

-3 - In the same path of the project folder, Run the command  **`docker-compose up -d`** if you use a UNIX system, or run with docker desktop if you use a windows system.
+3 - In the same path, run the command  **`docker-compose up -d`**.

 4 - Thats all! you can go to http://localhost:4200 in your browser and see the project running, with your own db.